 My Momma makes the best glazed baked ham this side (and the other side) of the Mississippi River.
 She gave me her famous recipe so I could make it for Thanksgiving a few years ago.
 I was surprised at how easy it was to do.
-I love how she rigged it to make it her own.
-I am making it again this year.
-Yum!
+I love how she rigged the process to make it her own.

 Other items that you will need: